alpacahq/alpaca-py/examples/stocks/build_trading_bot_with_ChatGPT/README.md

 - **Order Execution:** Submits market orders, logs to `trade_log.txt`.
 - **Scheduling:** Sleeps until the next scheduled run (e.g., top of the next hour).

+## Trading Bot Scheduling Logic

+The trading bot implemented in `strategy.py` is designed to execute its main trading logic **once per hour, at the top of each hour**, as long as the market is open.
+After each cycle, the script calculates the next top of the hour and pauses until that time.
+This ensures that trading decisions and data fetching are performed on an hourly basis, rather than continuously or at a higher frequency.
+The script checks the market status before each cycle and will only run while the market is open.

 ## Setup

 1. **Create the EC2 instance (e.g., Ubuntu) from the AWS EC2 console.**